Asian Americans: Race-based violence

 Recent waves of immigration of Asian Americans to largely African American neighborhoods have led to cases of severe racial tension.
 Acts of large-scale violence against Asian American students by their black classmates have been reported in multiple cities.
 In October 2008, 30 black students chased and attacked 5 Asian students at South Philadelphia High School, and a similar attack on Asian students occurred at the same school one year later, prompting a protest by Asian students in response.

 Asian-owned businesses have been a frequent target of tensions between black and Asian Americans.
 During the 1992 Los Angeles riots, more than 2000 Korean-owned businesses were looted or burned by groups of African Americans.
 From 1990 to 1991, a high-profile, racially motivated boycott of an Asian-owned shop in Brooklyn was organized by a local black nationalist activist, eventually resulting in the owner being forced to sell his business.
 Another racially motivated boycott against an Asian-owned business occurred in Dallas in 2012, after an Asian American clerk fatally shot an African American who had robbed his store.
 During the Ferguson unrest in 2014, Asian-owned businesses were looted, and Asian-owned stores were looted during the 2015 Baltimore protests while African American-owned stores were bypassed.
 Violence against Asian Americans continue to occur based on their race, with one source asserting that Asian Americans are the fastest-growing targets of hate crimes and violence.

 During the COVID-19 pandemic in the United States, concern has grown due to an increase in anti-Asian sentiment in the United States.
 In March 2020, President Donald Trump called the disease "China Virus" and "Kung-Flu", based on its origin; in response organizations such as Asian Americans Advancing Justice and Western States Center, stated that doing so will increase anti-Asian sentiment and violence.
 Vox wrote that the Trump Administration's use of the terms "China Virus", "Kung-Flu", and "Wuhan virus" would lead to an increase in xenophobia.
 The disease naming controversy occurred at a time when the Chinese Foreign Ministry was claiming that the disease originated in the United States.
 Violent acts, relating to the disease, against Asian Americans have been documented mostly in New York, California, and elsewhere.

 As of December 31, 2020, there were 259 reports of anti-Asian incidents in New York reported to Stop AAPI Hate.
 As of March 2021, there have been more than 3800 anti-Asian racist incidents.
 A notable incident was the 2021 Atlanta spa shootings, a fatal attack in which six of the eight casualties were of Asian descent.
-The shooter reportedly said "I'm going to kill all Asians".